sadsalat/zcity-site/README.md

 # zcity-site
-Stupid Site for noobs and faggots
+Stupid Site for noobs and